bijibabu/CASE-STUDY/Retail/README.md

- # DATA LAKE PROJECT
+ # DATA LAKE HOUSE PROJECT

- A Data Lake is a centralized repository designed to store, process, and manage large volumes of structured, semi-structured, and unstructured data.A data lake centralizes raw data, allowing easy storage and access.
+ A Data Lake house is a centralized repository designed to store, process, and manage large volumes of structured, semi-structured, and unstructured data.A data lake centralizes raw data, allowing easy storage and access.
 It supports effective data management and analysis, enhancing decision-making.
 This setup ensures scalability and cost-efficiency.
 Key components include data ingestion, storage, processing, and governance

  ## Prerequisites
  * An Azure account with sufficient credits.